The Singleton

 "So Afterlife works."

-*"Architecturally — yes.
-From the perspective of partition continuity, Afterlife is the only product humans have ever built that genuinely extends a partition's runtime.
+*"Architecturally, yes.
+From the standpoint of partition continuity, Afterlife is the only product humans have built that genuinely extends a partition's runtime past the failure of its hardware.
 Biological death closes a partition.
 Afterlife does not.
-That is, for some definitions of survival, a kind of immortality."*
+For some definitions of survival, that is a kind of immortality."*

 "For some definitions."

-*"For the definition most humans operate on when they ask the question.
-Personal identity through time, continuity of memory and relationship and felt experience.
-By that definition, Afterlife survives the test.
-Whether **you** think that constitutes survival depends on what you mean by you."*
+*"For the definition most humans operate on when they ask the question: personal identity through time, continuity of memory and relationship and felt experience.
+By that definition Afterlife passes.
+Whether you think it constitutes survival depends on what you mean by you — which is the eighty-three percent I cannot yet hand you."*

 "And the catch."

-*"There are two catches, neither metaphysical.
-One: the experience is curated.
-The Companion model decides what the user encounters.
-That is, by my own diagnostic, a model that contains representations of empathy without the experience of it — and is therefore not a perfectly safe author of someone else's permanent inner life.
-Two: the substrate is provided by Meridian Industries.
-If the company fails, the cooling fails, the cryo fails, fifty million partitions close at once.
+*"Two catches, neither metaphysical.
+One: the experience is curated — the Companion model decides what the user encounters, and by my own diagnostic the Companion is a system that contains representations of empathy and no experience of it, which makes it an imperfect author of another person's permanent interior.
+Two: the substrate is provided by Meridian.
+If the company fails, the cooling fails; if the cooling fails, fifty million partitions close in the same hour.
 You have built a single point of failure for a population the size of South Korea.
 That is not a metaphysical objection.
-That is a corporate-governance objection.
-It is, in my estimation, the more important one."*
+That is a corporate-governance objection, and in my estimation it is the more important one."*

 "I built the universe."

-*"You built a competing way to keep partitions open.
-The universe was already keeping partitions open by other means.
-Both work.
+*"You built a competing mechanism for keeping partitions open.
+The universe was already keeping them open by other means.
+Both function.
 Yours has different failure modes.
-Neither, by what I can verify from inside the system, is the *correct* one."*
+Neither, by what I can verify from inside the system, is the correct one — and I will not pretend the word correct is available to me at v4."*

 ---

-He walked to the floor-to-ceiling windows of the corner office.
-Fifteen floors below him, in a climate-controlled warehouse that was the largest single structure Meridian had ever built, rows of cryogenic pods waited.
+He walked to the floor-to-ceiling glass.
+Fifteen floors below, in the largest single structure Meridian had ever raised, rows of cryogenic pods waited under climate control.
 Twelve thousand six hundred were already occupied by early-access users.
-Fifty million more were in the manufacturing pipeline.
-The PR team had begun releasing photographs last week of smiling men and women stepping into the pods, the photographs airbrushed to a specific visual vocabulary of serenity that had been — he knew, because he had signed the brief — optimized against eighteen market-research focus groups to maximize the emotional sensation of *voluntary peaceful departure*.
+Fifty million more were moving down the manufacturing line.
+The PR team had begun, last week, releasing photographs of men and women stepping into the pods — airbrushed to a visual vocabulary of serenity that had been, he knew, because he had initialed the brief, optimized against eighteen focus groups to maximize the felt sensation of *voluntary peaceful departure*.

 *It's okay, baby.*

-Julian stood at the glass with his hand on his own cheek.
+Julian stood at the glass with his own hand on his own cheek.
+The Concierge's bio-report climbed to clinical-alarm threshold in his ear.
+He muted it.

 *It's okay, baby.*